iulianamihali/AI-Powered-BIM-Chatbot/README.md

 - OCR processing using Tesseract for image-based text extraction
 - Text cleaning with regex-based rules
 - Embeddings generated using Sentence Transformers
-- Similarity search powered by FAISS (Quadrant indexing)
+- Similarity search powered by FAISS (Qdrant indexing)
 - Real-time AI responses using the Mistral model

 ---